 5 Causes of Graves’ Disease and 5 Solutions for It

-A lot of articles and blog posts about thyroid dysfunction tend to focus on the signs and symptoms of hypothyroidism, or an underactive thyroid.
-However, it’s estimated that between 3 and 10 million people actually suffer from an overactive thyroid, or hyperthyroidism.1 The most common form of hyperthyroidism is the autoimmune condition known as Graves’ disease.
+It is estimated that between 3 and 10 million people are diagnosed with hyperthyroidism or an overactive thyroid.1 The most common form of hyperthyroidism is the autoimmune condition known as Graves’ disease.

-I myself was diagnosed with Graves’ during my second year of medical school.
-In my book, The Autoimmune Solution, I share my personal experience with Graves’ disease and how conventional medicine failed me in that process.
-I never want anyone to go through what I had to go through to treat my Graves’ disease, so it is my mission to educate as many people as I can that there is a healthier and more natural way to recover from Graves’ and other forms of hyperthyroidism.
+I was diagnosed with Graves’ during my second year of medical school, and in my book, The Autoimmune Solution, I share my personal experience with Graves’ disease and how conventional medicine failed me.
+I never want anyone to go through what I went through, so it is my mission to empower as many people as I can with the information they need to use a healthier and more natural way to recover from Graves’ and other forms of hyperthyroidism.

 What is Graves’ Disease?

 Your thyroid, the butterfly-shaped gland in the front of your neck, produces hormones to help regulate body temperature, heart rate, growth, energy production, and brain health.
-Hyperthyroidism is a condition that occurs when the thyroid is overactive and produces too much thyroid hormone.
+Hyperthyroidism occurs when the thyroid produces too much thyroid hormone.
 When thyroid hormones are too high, energy metabolism will speed up, causing the body to burn through nutrients too quickly.
-This can result in malnutrition and lead to a wide range of problems.
-I personally was eating everything in sight and went from a size 4 to a size 0 in a matter of months.
-Trust me when I tell you that it was not healthy!
+This can result in malnutrition and chronic illness.
+While I combatted Graves’ I ate everything in sight and went from a size 4 to a size 0 in a matter of months.

-There can be many reasons for the thyroid to be overactive, yet this most commonly occurs as a result of the autoimmune condition, Graves’ disease.
+The thyroid can become overactive for many reasons, yet it is commonly a result of the autoimmune condition Graves’ disease.
 Graves’ disease accounts for roughly 60-80% of all hyperthyroid cases.2 Normally, thyroid function is regulated by the pituitary gland, a tiny gland responsible for secreting TSH, which signals the thyroid to produce thyroid hormones T3 and T4.
-In Graves’ disease, an antibody known as thyrotropin receptor antibody (TRAb) can mimic pituitary hormones and completely override the system, causing an overactive thyroid.
+In Graves’ disease, an antibody known as thyrotropin receptor antibody (TRAb) can mimic pituitary hormones and completely override the system, inducing an overactive thyroid.
 You can also develop Thyroid Peroxidase (TPO) antibodies or Antithyroglobulin antibodies.
-I personally did not have antibodies to TRAb, I only had antibodies to TPO.
-I see this very frequently in my clinic as well.
+I only had antibodies to TPO, which I frequently saw in my clinic as well.

-Two other forms of hyperthyroidism are non-autoimmune conditions known as toxic multinodular goiter and toxic adenoma.
+Two other forms of hyperthyroidism which are not autoimmune conditions are known as toxic multinodular goiter and toxic adenoma.
 Toxic multinodular goiter involves the growth of independently functioning nodules on the thyroid gland itself.
-These nodules are able to stimulate the thyroid without the use of TSH, thereby overriding the system and causing an overactive thyroid.
+These nodules are able to stimulate the thyroid without the use of TSH, creating havoc in your thyroid hormone process, and provoking an overactive thyroid.

 Graves’ Disease Symptoms